-Nationals Win First World Series For Washington D.C.
-Since 1924, Defeat Houston Astros In Game 7, 6-2
+Nationals Win First World Series For Washington, D.C., Since 1924, Defeat Houston Astros In Game 7, 6-2

 Daniel Hudson retired the Astros in order in the bottom of the ninth to bring the World Series trophy back to Washington D.C.

-Astros Manager A.J.
-Hinch made the controversial decision not to bring staff co-ace Gerrit Cole, an impending free agent, out of the bullpen to replace starter Zack Greinke with one out in the seventh, after Greinke surrendered the home run to Rendon.
+Astros manager A.J.
+Hinch made the controversial decision not to bring staff co-ace Gerrit Cole — an impending free agent — out of the bullpen to replace starter Zack Greinke with one out in the seventh inning after Greinke surrendered the home run to Rendon.

 Here’s the final out from Nationals Park, where the party is just starting… pic.twitter.com/LUxMQy1D7c